Region 6 - Valley City

 Class U: Career Paths in Aviation

 Wood, paper, heating, buildings, musical instruments, crafts, toys, nuts, fruits, and even mushrooms!
 “Wood” you believe it comes from a tree?
 Many jobs rely on forestry, and selling “specialty forest products” could be an opportunity to start your own business to earn extra money.
-Limit 30 Students.
-(23)
+(24)

 Class X: US Army Corps of Engineers